Dome of Doom Records: History

 In 2011, Dome of Doom Records was founded by Wylie Cable.
 Within the same year, he also released his debut solo album "Water Under The Bridge", under the newly founded label.
 Dome of Doom Records partnered with Alpha Pup for worldwide digital distribution beginning in 2015.

 In 2015, they began to work more closely with Low End Theory resident and co-founder DJ Nobody.
-Together, they released a reissue of DJ Nobody's first album "Puzzles" from 1996, with a full B-Side of unreleased beats from that same era.
-The Label went on to release more tapes for Nobody over the coming years like "Prodigal Son".
+Together, they released a reissue of DJ Nobody's first album "Puzzles" from 1996, with a B-Side of unreleased beats from that same era.
+The Label went on to release more tapes for Nobody over the coming years, such as "Prodigal Son".

 YUNG by Linafornia was released on January 22, 2016.
 Linafornia captured the LA Beat Scene's signature sound.

-2021 marked the 10 year anniversary of the label and the Decade of Doom compilation was released digitally and on a double LP vinyl.
+The Dome of Doom has received coverage from media outlets including The Wire, XLR8R, Mixmag, and Dancing Astronaut.
+The Bandcamp Daily column editor for the "Best Beat Tapes" said in 2021: "The label connects the beat scene that orbited peak Low End Theory and the beat scene that persists in the void left by Low End Theory's dissolution...their roster is unimpeachable and always ahead of the curve."

-Over a decade in the making, Dome of Doom has remained a thriving label in the indie music community, nurturing uncompromising art from the center of Los Angeles and beyond.
-Deviating from a singular genre, scene, style, or culture, many forms of instrumental and non-instrumental music sustainably exist under the Dome of Doom roof.
-The connective tissue has become the boldness of each release year after year and the way these worlds collide in real-life terms.
-The souls behind those experiences are etched deeply into every release in Dome of Doom’s vaults.
-Their collective spirit amassed as one entity, reflecting various pockets of humanity.
-Celebrating the 10th anniversary, Dome of Doom presents Decade of Doom, a reflection of the catalog, its history, and all of the memories that define and shape the ethos of Dome of Doom.
-A physical representation reflective of the passion, dedication and raw human emotion fused into the music stored in the Dome of Doom archives.
-The artists included on this expansive collection of music are: Phedee, Space Gang, Kenny Segal, Dream Panther, Ahee, Eraserfase, Elusive, ELOS, Busdriverm milo, Gnome Beats, Daedelus, CLYDE, Shrimpnose, Wylie Cable, Rah Zen, DJ Nobody, NastyNasty, DMVU, Jon Casey, Dabow, DJ Ride, Holly, Woolymamoth, Huxley Anne, Gangus, thook, Bleep Bloop, Goon Des Garcons, Alphafox, Gangsta Boo, QRTR, Speak, Context Chameleon, Tomoki Sanders, and Odd Nosdam.
+In 2021, the 10 year anniversary of the label, the Decade of Doom compilation was released digitally and on a double LP vinyl.